Search

 What is the most exciting innovation in your industry?

-The newest research on light and health, most notably the re-discovery of the blue-sensitive receptors in the eye, which influence the hormonal production in human bodies and our sleep/wake pattern are a milestone in lighting research and should inform how we design spaces for human occupation.
+Research on the links between light and health; most notably the re-discovery of the blue-sensitive receptors in the eye which influence hormone production and our sleep/wake circadian pattern is a milestone in lighting research and how we should design spaces for human occupation.

 News